Social Work Dean and attorney partner to Tell the Client’s Story

 “I found the work intellectually challenging, and I began to set aside my fear of the forensic field.
 I was, in fact, drawn in more deeply with each case,” Dr. Clark related about his draw to forensic social work.
 “This field afforded me the opportunity to work in many domains in the criminal and civil justice systems.
 It also generated a myriad of clinical, policy and research questions I have been exploring for the past 25 years.”
 His interest remained through his doctoral degree at the University of Chicago School of Social Service Administration, as evidenced by his dissertation, “A study of subjective experiences of schizophrenic persons incarcerated for violent crimes.”

 Monahan and Clark continued working together on cases and collaborations on papers and book chapters on criminal justice issues.
-In 2013, Monahan was approached by the American Bar Association’s Commission on Disability Rights that an idea about a book on capital case management.
+In 2013, Monahan was approached by the American Bar Association’s Commission on Disability Rights with an idea about a book on capital case management.
 Both thought they did not have time or expertise to write this book on their own.
 Therefore, they decided to make it an interdisciplinary collaborative project with both of them serving as chapter authors and editors.
 “We knew that just as successful mitigation teams must be Interprofessional, the book must also demonstrate a high degree of multidisciplinarity,” Clark explained.
 “We had to present the theoretical dimensions of the work in the first half of the book that could help frame up the operational and strategic approaches comprising the second half.”

 “This is a book about mitigating [reducing] sentences.
 In most criminal cases, the issue is sentencing.
 The courts are deciding that more mitigation is relevant in more cases.
 This book is about what is possible for our clients through more proportionate sentences,” Monahan explained.
 “This book is for the lawyers, investigators, and mental health professionals who are part of the team working to represent the client, presenting a theory and practice of success.”